TnTech-ECE/S25_Team1_MyCapstoneProject/Detail Design/Power System/README.md

 ---

 ## Interfacing with Other Subsystems
-- Battery Management System - is included with the supplied robot chassis.
+- Battery Management System (BMS)- is included with the supplied robot chassis.
 However, if the chassis is later replaced or modified and does not come with a built-in BMS, a preassembled backup unit is available and ready for installation.
   -  The BMS is an essential safety and monitoring component that interfaces between the battery and the power system.
 It tracks key metrics such as voltage, current, temperature, and state of charge.
 The   battery will route through the BMS, which will collect and transmit this data to the Raspberry Pi via a USB connection.
 From there, the information is relayed to the user interface through the Ethernet connection.
 The BMS also helps protect the battery from over-discharge, overcurrent, and other hazardous conditions.